alekay/memory-game/README.md

  - The user's time, moves, and rating (bronze, silver, gold) will be displayed upon victory.

 # Rating system
-If the user can win in under 9 moves, the rating will be gold (3 stars)
+- If the user can win in under 9 moves, the rating will be gold (3 stars).
-If the user can win in under 16 moves, the rating will be silver (2 stars) Once the user makes over 16 moves, the rating will be bronze (1 star)
+- If the user can win in under 16 moves, the rating will be silver (2 stars).
+- Once the user makes over 16 moves, the rating will be bronze (1 star).

 # Play the Memory Game
 [Memory Game](https://alekay.github.io/memory-game/)